- Adjudication: [back

 Identifies whether the placement facility was publicly or privately owned/operated.

-- Public Facilities: Facilities operated by State or local government agencies in which the employees working daily in the facilities and directly with the residents are State or local government employees.
+- Public Facilities: Facilities operated by State or local (county or municipality) government agencies in which the employees working daily in the facilities and directly with the residents are State or local government employees.

 - Private Facilities: Facilities operated by private non-profit or for-profit corporations or organizations in which the employees working daily in the facilities and directly with the residents are employees of that private corporation or organization.